Liteserver node

 Check the firewall settings

-First, verify the Liteserver port specified in your /var/ton-work/db/config.json
+Firstly, check the liteserver port specified in your /var/ton-work/db/config.json

 file.
-This port changes with each new installation of MyTonCtrl
+This port may vary with each new installation of MyTonCtrl

 {